codeballet/dockerize-django-authentication/README.md

 └── nginx/
 ```

-After having created the initial project directory structure, with the `Dockerfile` and `docker-compose.yml` files, start a new project called "authentication" with command:
+After having created the initial project directory structure, with the `Dockerfile` and `docker-compose.yml` files, start a new project called "project" with command:

 ```
-docker-compose run web django-admin startproject authentication .
+docker-compose run web django-admin startproject project .
 ```

 ## Ownership of files created inside containers